-Solaris 2.6, Solaris 7, and Solaris 8 Compatible Software
+Solaris 2.6 Through Solaris 9 Compatible Software

-The Solaris 2.6, 7, and 8 operating environments include a bundled SNMP agent that is designed to run as a master agent, binding by default to UDP port 161.
+The Solaris 2.6 through 9 operating environments include a bundled SNMP agent that is designed to run as a master agent, binding by default to UDP port 161.
 Configure other agents to listen to other UDP ports and act as subagents, then configure the master agent to forward particular requests to those subagents.
 This framework provides a single agent at port 161 with the combined capabilities of the master agent and all the additional subagents.